aviantotiyo/Solar-Irradiance-Arduino/README.md

 ---

-# Solar Panel and INA219 Sensor Measurement
+# Solar Irradiance Measurement Meter using Arduino

 This project uses an Arduino Uno, an Adafruit INA219 sensor, and a voltage divider to measure current, voltage, power, and irradiance of a solar panel.
 The results are displayed on the serial monitor.